cvaldivia83/Cookbook/README.md

 The goal of this project is for us students to get familiarized with two important concepts in Software Architecture: **single responsibility principle** and **separation of concerns**.

-## Tecnologias utilizadas
+## 📝 Technologies Used
-Project developed using Ruby.
+Project developed using Ruby, Nokogiri and Open-uri  ruby gems.